Higher bar for Missouri ballot measures OK’d by state House

 Conservative and progressive Missouri organizations also slammed the proposal as a power grab by lawmakers.

-“Missouri’s 115-year-old ballot measure process allows voters to circumvent partisan divides in Jefferson City and directly get things done for the people,” said Rob Schaaf, a former Republican state senator and co-founder of Conservatives Against Corruption, in a statement.
+“Missouri’s 115-year-old ballot measure process allows voters to circumvent partisan divides in Jefferson City and directly get things done for the people,” said Rob Schaaf, co-founder of Conservatives Against Corruption, in a statement.
 “The General Assembly should not support misguided efforts to erode this process.”

 Some Republican House members also questioned a provision added to the measure that would delay its effect until January 2023.

-Note: This story has been updated to correct the attribution of comments to Rob Schaaf and that the proposal would require signatures of 10% of voters who cast ballots for governor in the previous general election.